Enjoy-Korea/help-center/docs/bedding/extension.md

 ### Other inquiries

-If you have any inquiries regarding the bedding rental service, please feel free to contact us at [enkorsupport@enkor.kr](mailto:enkorsupport@enkor.kr)
+If you have any inquiries regarding the bedding rental service, please feel free to contact us at [enkorsupport@enko.kr](mailto:enkorsupport@enko.kr)